macadmins/umad/README.md

 ### Timer Day 3
 The time, in seconds, to restore the umad GUI to the front of a user's window.
 This will occur indefinitely until the UI is closed or MDM is enrolled.

-When the MDM cutoff date is three days or less.
+When the MDM cutoff date is three days or less from current date.
 ```xml
 <string>--timerday3</string>
 <string>7200</string>
 ```

 ### Timer Elapsed
-The time, in seconds, to restore the umad GUI to the front of a user's window.
-When the MDM cutoff date has elapsed, the UI will display over all other windows.
+After the user interacts with umad GUI, (such as clicking the "I understand" button) timer elapsed controls when the UI will display again.

-This will occur indefinitely until the UI is closed or MDM is enrolled.
+This will occur indefinitely until the MDM is enrolled.
 ```xml
 <string>--timerelapsed</string>
 <string>10</string>